xjm/drupal_core_release/README.md

   `git checkout 8.1.x; git pull`

-2. Run the script:
+2. Run the script, with the tag(g)s to create as arguments:

-  `/path/to/core_release/sec.sh /path/to/sa_fix.patch`
+  `/path/to/core_release/sec.sh 8.1.7

-  You will be prompted to enter the release number and information about the SA.
+  You will be prompted to enter information about the SA and the path(s) to patches for each branch.

 3. Make sure the script did the right things: